On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Introduction

 with $u_0 = 0.01$ and $h = 0.05$, satisfies

 This is certified by interval arithmetic: the rigorous enclosure is

 \end{theorem}

-\begin{theorem}[Positivity of lower-order Toeplitz minors] At the configuration $(u_0,h) = (0.01, 0.05)$, the Toeplitz determinants $D_r(u_0,h)$ are certified positive for all $r \le 4$ by interval arithmetic (Table~\ref{tab:certified}).
-Together with Theorem~\ref{thm:main}, this establishes that the \emph{Toeplitz} PF threshold at this configuration is exactly~$5$: PF$_r$ holds for $r \le 4$ and fails for $r = 5$. \end{theorem}
+\begin{theorem}[Central Toeplitz sign pattern] At the configuration $(u_0,h) = (0.01, 0.05)$, the Toeplitz determinants $D_r(u_0,h)$ are certified positive for $r=2,3,4$ by interval arithmetic (Table~\ref{tab:certified}).
+Together with Theorem~\ref{thm:main}, this establishes that, among the four determinants $D_2,D_3,D_4,D_5$ at this fixed configuration, the first negative one occurs at order~$5$. \end{theorem}